Snoopgtg/docker-1/README.md

   From an alpine image you’ll add to your container your favorite text editor, vim or emacs, that will launch along with your container.
+<a href="https://github.com/Snoopgtg/docker-1/blob/master/01_dockerfiles/ex00/Dockerfile" target="blank">00</a>

+### Exercise 01: BYOTSS
+  From a debian image you will add the appropriate sources to create a TeamSpeak server, that will launch along with your container.
+It will be deemed valid if at least one user can connect to it and engage in a normal discussion (no far-fetched setup), so be sure to create your Dockerfile with the right options.
+Your program should get the sources when it builds, they cannot be in your repository.
+<a href="https://github.com/Snoopgtg/docker-1/blob/master/01_dockerfiles/ex01/Dockerfile" target="blank">01</a>